outreachy/website/docs/organizer-manual.md

 ## Week 10: Career opportunities

 Questions to get the discussion moving:
- - For current interns, alums, and mentors: What are all the ways you can think of to move your career forward?
-(There is no wrong answer.)
+ - :question: For current interns, past interns, and mentors: What are all the ways you can think of to move your career forward?
+(There is no wrong answer.) :question:
    - networking
    - Networking and referrals are so important!
 Between 50% to 80% of jobs go unlisted.
 The jobs are filled by someone the team knows: https://www.collegerecruiter.com/blog/2013/03/28/80-of-job-openings-are-unadvertised/
    - formal education (university)